 LPH Thrives works with neighbors to activate vacant spaces into neighborhood assets.
-In the past several years, we have renovated our main campus, the Joe Williams Family Center, the Washing Well laundromat, Hatmaker Park and Evans Fields, three community gardens, and a new outdoor play space.
+In the past several years, we have renovated our main campus, the Joe Williams Family Center, the Washing Well laundromat, Hatmaker Park, Evans Fields, three community gardens, and a new outdoor play space.

-The Sanctuary and Washing Well laundromat both reflect examples of our investment in locally-owned and operated enterprises in the community.
-As the Lower Price Hill Thrives project is completed, three additional new storefront businesses will take shape.
+The Sanctuary and Washing Well laundromat both reflect examples of our investment in locally owned and operated enterprises in the community.
+Through the Lower Price Hill Thrives project, three additional new storefront businesses will soon take shape.